KMaitreya/AirCanvas/README.md

 b)Drawing

 In this phase the actual drawing takes place using palm gestures shown below.
-Drawing stages consists of three modes-
+Drawing stage consists of three modes-

 i)Pen down phase-